Cortisol Blood Test

 What is Cortisol?

 Cortisol (hydrocortisone) is the most prominent glucocorticosteroid, and it is essential for the maintenance of several body functions, such as blood pressure, glucose levels, immune response, and stress management.
 Like other glucocorticosteroids, cortisol is made in the zona fasciculata of the cortex of the adrenal gland from cholesterol, which is a common building block.
 For the transport of cortisol in blood, about 90% of cortisol is bound to corticosteroid-binding globulin (CBG) and to albumin.
 Only a small amount of cortisol circulates unbound in blood and is free to interact with its receptors.
 Cortisol testing is often ordered with an ACTH test to help evaluate adrenal and pituitary functions.
 A good example of how cortisol reduces inflammation in your body is that cortisol turns into cortisone, a steroid hormone that your body makes naturally to get rid of inflammation.
 Cortisol also plays a crucial role in regulating the nervous system and helping the body respond to stress, earning it the nickname "the stress hormone."
-Cortisol is made by your adrenal glands, two small glands that sit on top of your kidneys.
+Cortisol is made by your adrenal glands, two small glands that sit on top of your kidneys and are responsible for adrenal function.
 Along with helping you respond to stress, it also plays a key role in how your body breaks down carbohydrates, lipids, and proteins.

 Functions of Cortisol